Speed 2: Cruise Control: Filming

+Speed 2 was produced by De Bont's production company, Blue Tulip, and was one of the film's three co-producers along with Steve Perry and Michael Peyser.
+The director began working on pre-production prior to the release of his previous film, Twister (1996).
+For the cruise ship on which the film would be set, De Bont visited ships from various cruise lines and chose Seabourn Legend for its luxurious amenities and sleek design.
+While Speed was produced for $30 million, the sequel was green-lit at "just under $100 million" due to the larger production and higher cast salaries.
+He started location scouting in the Caribbean in May 1996, and chose Saint Martin as the primary filming location because he felt it was least likely to be subjected to a hurricane.
+Prior to production, details about the film were kept secret, and De Bont refused to confirm rumors about the film taking place on a ship, although he did state that the sequel would be "funnier", while Speed 2 star Jason Patric said the sequel is a "very complex movie" and would have "bigger sequences."
+It was later reported that the film had gone over-budget and costs had ballooned to as much as $160 million.
+De Bont acknowledged that they had gone over budget but that the cost would be close to $100 million.

 Principal photography took place from September 23, 1996, to late February 1997.
 Film crews moved to West Palm Beach and Miami, Florida in July 1996 anticipating shooting in each location for several weeks later that year.
 However, due to scheduling issues with Patric, production did not take place in West Palm Beach and there were "just a few days" filming in Miami.
 The Miami production took place in a gymnasium and boat hangar at the Dinner Key marina complex, rented by Fox.
 After spending over $55,000 on repairs to the facilities, Fox refused to pay the $35,000 in rental fees to the City of Miami.
 The city sued for the rent since Fox did not seek approval for the repairs, and a compromise was reached when the city credited some repair costs, resulting in Fox paying around $26,000 rent.